ThomasHoussin/com.thomashoussin.ruuvitag/README.md

 RuuviTag is an advanced open-source sensor beacon platform designed to fulfill the needs of business customers, developers, makers, students, and can even be used in your home and as part of your personal endeavours.
 See https://ruuvi.com/ fore more information.

 ## RuuviTag driver
-This apps allows integration of RuuviTag and Ruuvitag Pro (RAWv1 and RAWv2 format) in Homey, allowing to monitor :
+This apps allows integration of RuuviTag, Ruuvitag Pro (RAWv1 and RAWv2 format) and Ruuvi Air (format 6 and E1) in Homey, allowing to monitor :
 - Temperature
 - Humidity
 - Pressure